 We’re proud to play a part in making our communities better.
 Our people participate in the lives of our communities – as leading employers, skilled workers and good citizens – to ensure what we do benefits everyone and builds resilient communities.
 We’re locals, and seek to give back in an organised, but hyper local way.
 Our people regularly donate their time to local causes and initiatives, while at a regional and national level we provide financial support, skills and resources to a wide range of organisations that are strengthening our communities.

 To save the Takahē

 Raised for Cure Brain Cancer

 Like most people, we’re passionate about our environment and the survival of our native species.

 This initiative is helping to re-establish takahē in South Island high tussock lands.
-Encouragingly, the population in this area passed 300 birds for the first year.
+Encouragingly, the national population is now nearing 500 adult birds.

 Inclusion and wellbeing is an important part of life at Fulton Hogan.
 It’s part of daily life for our teams.

 Since 2015, Fulton Hogan has helped the wounded and ill men and women of the New Zealand Defence Force compete in an international multi-sport event, as a sponsor of the Kiwi Invictus team.
 We’re right behind the team and the amazing energy and effort they put into their achievements.

 MND New Zealand

 New Zealand has the highest known rate of motor neurone disease (MND) per head of population in the world – and we’re stepping up to do our bit to help.
 Every week an average of two New Zealanders are diagnosed with MND, and there is no known cure.